psycopg/psycopg2/doc/src/extras.rst

         communication with the server (a data or keepalive message in either direction).

+    .. attribute:: wal_end

+       LSN position of the current end of WAL on the server at the moment of last data or keepalive message received from the server.

     An actual example of asynchronous operation might look like this::

       from select import select